| | | A.P. Chekhov -

 o'clock.
 They heard: "Dair . . . dair . . ." and she shuddered.

+"Do those knockings worry you?" he asked.
 "I don't know.
 Everything here worries me," she answered, and

 pondered.
 "Everything worries me.
 I hear sympathy in your voice;